 2013 – Gluten Free Living

-Orange Sesame Beef is a delicious stir-fry recipe filled with exotic and wonderful flavors to tantalize your taste buds!
+Orange Sesame Beef is so succulent and amazing.
+It’s a delicious stir-fry recipe filled with exotic and wonderful flavors to tantalize your taste buds!
 Lots of beef, carrots, broccoli, water chestnuts, sugar snap peas, and garlic are revved up by a superb orange marmalade sauce and freshly grated ginger.
 Serve over steamed brown rice and you have a wonderful, healthy, low calorie, gluten free dish that doesn’t need to be supplemented by any other food.

 I had a bunch of beef stir-fry meat in my freezer that I was trying to use up so I got on Pinterest and started searching through stir-fry recipes to see what I could come up with that sounded good.
 I found this wonderful recipe and I was so glad I gave it a try!
 In fact, if you like Asian or Sri Lankan-style food you will love digging through the archives on this website.
 There is SO much too choose from.